impress/impress.js/DOCUMENTATION.md

 </div>
 ```

+**Note:** The introduction of the [rel](src/plugins/rel/README.md) plugin includes a slight backward incompatible change.
+Previously the default value for `data-x`, `data-y` and `data-z` was zero.
+The `rel` plugin changes the default to inherit
+the value of the previous slide.
+This means, you need to explicitly set these values to zero, if they ever were non-zero.

 #### 3D Rotation (data-rotate-x, data-rotate-y, data-rotate-z)

 You can not only position a [Step Element](#step-element) in 3D, but also rotate it around any axis.